I. Binghamton University: General Information

 The assistant vice president reports to the vice president and is responsible for many administrative functions of the Division of Student Affairs, including fiscal planning, technology, space management, personnel matters, and Student Affairs assessment.

 The director reports to the assistant vice president for student affairs administration and is responsible for many administrative functions of the Division of Student Affairs.
-Primary among these responsibilities is human resource management, strategic planning, assessment, and special projects.
+Primary among these responsibilities is human resource management, strategic planning, assessment, and communications.

 The director is responsible for coordinating assessment support services for the departments within the Division of Student Affairs by implementing assessment projects, creating surveys and analyzing results, identifying and prioritizing outcomes, and creating data collection systems to determine instructional or service needs and providing and publicizing training related to assessment.
 The director also assists the vice president with strategic planning.